x1ao4/edition-manager-for-plex/README.md

 - To run the `reset editions for all movies` task, double-click `emp-reset.bat (Win)` or `emp-reset.command (Mac)`.

 #### Automation
-For convenience, you can set up edition-manager-for-plex to run automatically using crontab or other task scheduling tools.
+For convenience, you can set up EMP to run automatically using crontab or other task scheduling tools.

 - Add Editions for All Movies (Mac)